anthony-broderick/hex-binary-converter/README.md

 # Hex-Binary-Decimal-ASCII Converter

-A minimal Python CLI tool to convert between decimal, binary, hex, and ASCII.
+A minimal Python CLI and GUI tool to convert between decimal, binary, hex, and ASCII.

 ## Behind the Scenes